-1. Click the Organize tab, then click Extract Pages.
+1. Click Document in the Menu Toolbar, then click Extract Pages.
 The Extract Pages dialog box will open.

 2. Specify a page range to be extracted.
 This example will extract pages 6-10 of a ten page document.

-3. Select Save each page to a separate file in the Type dropdown menu, then enter the macro %[DocNumber:5] in the Filename text box:
+3. Select Save each page to a separate file in the Type dropdown menu, and enter the macro %[DocNumber:5] in the Filename text box:

 Figure 1.
-Extract Pages Dialog Box, Organize Tab
+Extract Pages Dialog Box, PDF-XChange Editor Main Window

 4. Click OK.